 While meeting with a potential church planter some of the words of wisdom spoken to me over the years flooded my mind.
 I think they are valuable for all leaders, but especially my friends in ministry.

 Some of these were given to me by others.
 Some were learned firsthand by experience.

 Here are 7 words of wisdom for church planters and leaders:

-Build DNA slowly – Once DNA is set, it’s going to be very hard to change it.
+Once DNA is set, it’s very hard to change it.
+(My friends in the established church know this one well.)
 Secure senior leaders slowly.
 Add staff slowly.
 Add rules and structure slowly.
 What you repeat very many times will become tradition quickly and when you try to change it there will be resistance.
-Make sure it’s something you want in your DNA, before you allow it to get to that point.
+Make sure it’s something you want in your DNA, before you allow it to get there.

 To all my ministry leader friends – I’m pulling for you.